etonello/crnpy/docs/source/tutorial.rst

 Deficiency, reversibility and linkage classes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We can check if the network is weakly reversible:
+We can check if a network is weakly reversible:

 .. code:: python